574n13y/Dev_Ops/Day11.md

 🔸 Linux Question:
 How would you find the 10 largest files in a directory and its subdirectories on a Linux system?
 What command would you use?
+- **Linux - `umask`**:
+The `umask` command sets default permissions for newly created files and directories by specifying which permission bits to mask out.
+It subtracts permissions from the system default (666 for files, 777 for directories).
+You can modify the default `umask` value by adding a `umask` command in the user’s shell configuration file (e.g., `.bashrc` or `.profile`).

 🔸 Networking Question:
 What is MTU (Maximum Transmission Unit), and how does it affect network performance?
 How would you troubleshoot MTU-related issues?